asmecca/mu2_curvature/README.md

 7. run 'final_fit_mu.py' to obtain final plot and kappa values

-8. run 'plot_interpolate.py' to obtain the plots showing the interpolation of the data as shown in the paper
+8. run 'plot_interpolate.py' to obtain the plots showing the interpolation of the data as shown in the paper.
+It takes the value of mu_q as input

 Attention! - ''launch_interpolate.sh'' appends the values of Tpc to a file, so if it is not the first run you should delete the previous run